cits3007/cits3007.github.io/assets/labs/lab02-solutions.md

 the values of the local variables (using either `print` or `info locals`).
 What is the bug in `factorial`?
 Fix it.

-Make a GitHub repository to hold your own version of the Lab 2 code, and use `git remote remove`, `git remote add` and `git push` to push your fixed code to GitHub.

-Refer to [Lab
-1](https://cits3007.github.io/labs/lab01.html) if you can't recall how to do this, and make a note of it for next time.

 <div class="solutions">